July 19, 2021

 Create two folders.
 One folder for the source images and another one for the custom/modified images.

-2. Copy Your Source Images Into the “Source” Folder
+Step 2: Copy Your Source Images

 Use the Navigation pane on the left to navigate to a location on your computer where you have some images.
 Select the ones you want to add to your new folder.
 Once you have selected your images, right click on any of them.
 From the menu that appears select Copy.